fedora-ci/rpmdeplint/docs/rpmdeplint.rst

 check-conflicts
-  Checks for undeclared file conflicts in the given RPM packages: that is, when one of the given package contains a file which is also contained in some other package.
+  Checks for undeclared file conflicts in the given RPM packages: that is, when a given package contains a file also contained in another package.

   This command will not report a file as conflicting between two packages if: